Jorge Contreras

-Jorge Alejandro Contreras Lira (born July 3, 1960 in Lo Barnechea), usually known by his nickname Coke Contreras, is a former Chilean football forward.
+Jorge Alejandro Contreras Lira (born 3 July 1960 in Lo Barnechea), usually known by his nickname Coke Contreras, is a former Chilean football forward.

 Career

 He made his international debut in the 1983 Copa del Pacífico, a friendly match versus Peru, where Chile won by 2–0.
 He earned 25 caps for the Chile national team during his career, scoring two goals.
 Contreras retired in 1998.

+Personal life

+Contreras is the uncle of the footballer Diego Corral.

+In 2012, Contreras was a candidate to councillor for Lo Barnechea commune.